guilbaults/infiniband-exporter/README.md

 Metrics are identified by type, port number, switch GUID and name.
 The remote connection of each port is also collected.
 Thus each metric represents a cable between 2 switches, or between a switch and a card in a server.

-When a node name map file is provided, it will be used by `ibquerryerror` to put a more human friendly name on switches.
+When a node name map file is provided, it will be used by `ibqueryerrors` to put a more human friendly name on switches.

 This exporter takes 3 seconds to collect the information of 60+ IB switches, and 900+ compute nodes.
 The information takes about 7.5MB in ASCII format for that fabric.